golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 processing item: 5
 ```

-These log illustrate again that providers offer different performance levels.
-Even if `fractal_01_1.h` and `fractal_01_3.h` signed agreement before Task 1 was computed on `imapp1019_2.h`, that provider managed to complete Tasks 4 and Task 5 before they downloaded `action_log`` file and completed their first task.
+These log once again illustrates that providers offer different performance levels.
+Even though `fractal_01_1.h` and `fractal_01_3.h` signed agreements before Task 1 was computed on `imapp1019_2.h`, this provider managed to complete Tasks 4 and Task 5 before they downloaded the `action_log` file and completed their first task.

 ### Single run

-Sometimes you do not need to run the tasks in parallel and single run is enough.
-You can use `run()` method as in the example below.
+Sometimes you don't need to run tasks in parallel and a single run is sufficient.
+In such cases, you can use the `run()` method as demonstrated in the example below.

 ```js
 import { TaskExecutor } from "yajsapi";